-4.8 Income tax
+4.9 Income tax

-Income tax expense comprises current tax (Income tax, tertiary education tax, National Information Technology Development Agency levy and Nigeria Police Trust Fund levy) and deferred tax.
+Income tax expense comprises current tax (Income tax, tertiary education tax, National Information Technology Development Agency levy, the National Agency for Science and Engineering Infrastructure Levy and Nigeria Police Trust Fund levy) and deferred tax.
 It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in OCI.

-The Mortgage Bank has determined that interest and penalties related to income taxes, including uncertain tax treatments, do not meet the definition of income taxes, and therefore has accounted for them under IAS 37 Provisions, Contingent Liabilities and Contingent Assets and has recognised the related expenses in 'other expenses'.
+The Mortgage Bank has determined that interest and penalties related to income taxes, including uncertain tax treatments, do not meet the definition ofi ncome taxes, and therefore has accounted for them under IAS 37 Provisions, Contingent Liabilities and Contingent Assets and has recognised the related expenses in 'other expenses'.